 Growing Citrus in Containers

-If the adventure feels daunting you can start slowly with one of these three “easiest to grow” trees: Eureka lemon, Bearss lime, Trovita orange
+If the adventure of growing citrus in containers feels daunting you can start slowly with one of these three “easiest to grow” trees: Meyer Lemon, Calamansi or Bearss Lime.

 Selecting Planting Containers

-For growing citrus in containers, we recommend a 10-14" pot for starter sized trees.
-This includes our Primo trees.
-Clay pots and wooden containers are attractive but less mobile choices.
+For growing citrus in containers, we recommend a 10-14", or 3-Gallon pot for starter sized Primo trees.
+Our 5- Gallon trees can be repotted into 10-gallon pots.
 When selecting a container, be sure there are sufficient drainage holes.
 Drilling extra holes is an easy way to improve drainage with wood or plastic.
-As the tree grows, increase the container size to a 16-20" diameter pot (the next pot size up).
+As the Primo sized tree tree grows, increase the container size to a 16-20" diameter pot (the next pot size up).
 Do not start with a pot that is too large as it makes soil moisture levels harder to control with small trees.
+The root structure should nearly fill lout the space within the pot.
+Too much extra soil tends to stay wet for too long and that can cause the roots to deteriorate.
+(Also called "root rot" or "wet feet")

 Selecting a Location for Outdoor Containers